 Post Occupancy Evaluation

-Post Occupancy Evaluation of special schools
+Where does Post Occupancy Evaluation take us in special schools

 Claire Jackson, Education Director, Galliford Try